pluswerk/mail_logger/Readme.md

 }
 ```

-The Variable "message" is automatically provided to your template and you can use it by simply wrapping it with a "f:format.raw"-viewhelper.
+The Variables "message" and "mailTemplate" are automatically provided to your template.
+You can use the actual message by simply wrapping it with a "f:format.raw"-viewhelper.
 You can provide your own partial- and layout-paths for every template you add.
 Alternatively it will use the default paths provided by this extension.